 - fast and easy installation;

-- market availability of membranes of different thickness and colors including energy-efficient coverings.
+- market availability of membranes of different thicknesses and colors, including energy-efficient coverings.

-The specific list of advantages, expected lifespan and appearance of the roof depends on the chosen material.
+The specific list of advantages, expected lifespan, and roof appearance depends on the chosen material.

 1. Built Up Roofing Membranes (BUR) or Tar and Gravel Roofs.
-Old school roofing membrane has been mounted on American buildings for many decades.
-It is based on several layers of asphalt sheets (with optional aggregate surfacing and reinforcement), which are laid on an insulation base.
+Old-school roofing membrane mounts on American buildings for many decades.
+BUR’s base is several layers of asphalt sheets (with optional aggregate surfacing and reinforcement) laying on an insulation foundation.

 The service life of professionally installed and fully adhered BUR membranes is 10 to 30 years.
-However, this technology is believed to be not environmentally friendly at all.
-In addition, chemical compounds dangerous to humans are used during the installation process.
-The peak of popularity of this technology came in the last century.
+However, this technology is not environmentally friendly.
+In addition, chemical compounds dangerous to humans are present during the installation.
+The peak of the popularity of this technology came in the last century.

 2. Polymer Modified Bitumen Membrane (one more specific term is Modified Bitumen).
-This membrane is supplied in rolls.
-The material consists of reinforced fabric with bitumen and polymer components in the structure.
+This rolled-up membrane consists of reinforced fabric with bitumen and polymer components.

-Usually roofers use one of the time-tested modified bitumen membranes.
-The first one is Styrene-butadiene-styrene (also called SBS) and the other one is Atactic polypropylene (the short term is APP).
+Usually, roofers use one of the time-tested modified bitumen membranes.
+The first is Styrene-butadiene-styrene (SBS), and the other is Atactic polypropylene (the short term is APP).

-Although the installation of SBS or APP membrane is easier and faster than a built-up roof, you need to install at least two or even three layers of material for a better seal.
+Although installing an SBS or APP membrane is easier and faster than a built-up roof, you must install at least two or even three layers of material for a better seal.

 3. Ethylene Propylene Diene Monomer (usually shortened to EPDM or ‘rubber roof’ for simplicity).
-Most EPDM products are made from petroleum-based raw materials.
-It is a 45-60 mil thick single ply roof membrane.
+Most EPDM products are petroleum-based, 45-60 mil thick single-ply roof membranes.

-Synthetic rubber roofing is not a new technology that has been tested for decades especially in commercial construction.
-Mounting EPDM membranes is easier, but this material is not ecological-friendly.
+Synthetic rubber roofing is a technology that has existed for decades and is especially popular in commercial construction.
+Installation of EPDM membranes is more accessible, but this material is not ecological-friendly.
 In addition, there are health concerns surrounding EPDM membrane roof system use.

 4. Polyvinyl Chloride membrane roofs (abbreviated name – PVC roofs).
 PVC roof membranes are reinforced single-layer membranes.

 The thickness of PVC membranes can be different.
-Some manufactures offer up to 90 mil thick membranes, but the most common format is 40-60 mil material.
-The popular colors of PVC are white, light-gray and so on, because light colored membranes heat up less in summer.
+Some manufacturers offer up to 90 mil thick membranes, but 40-60 mil material is the most common format.
+The popular colors of PVC are white, light gray, and so on because light-colored membranes heat up less in summer.

-5. Thermoplastic Polyolefin Membranes (also called TPO membranes).
-Unlike the EPDM, rubber and PVC membranes mentioned above, TPO is considered a more modern material.
+5. Thermoplastic Polyolefin Membranes (TPO membranes).
+TPO is a more modern material, unlike the EPDM, rubber, and PVC membranes.
 TPO membranes are watertight (the seams are welded during installation).
-In addition, mostly all TPO membranes are recyclable and more ecological-friendly compared to other materials mentioned above.
+In addition, most TPO membranes are recyclable and more ecological-friendly than the materials mentioned above.

-There are less popular technologies such as KEE roofing, Spray Polyurethane Foam (SPF), Liquid Membrane Roofing.
+Less popular technologies include KEE roofing, Spray Polyurethane Foam (SPF), and Liquid Membrane Roofing.

-Roofers choose appropriate roofing membranes taking into account many factors.
-Not only the cost of material and installation, but the architectural features and area of the building, the type of roof underlayment and insulation, the method of installation and the compatibility of the membrane with other materials.
+Roofers choose appropriate roofing membranes considering many factors like the cost of material and installation, the architectural features and area of the building, the type of roof underlayment and insulation, the method of installation, and the compatibility of the membrane with other materials.

 Roof Membrane Installation Tips

 The mounting method depends on the chosen material.
-If you choose the wrong installation method, the life of the roof will be minimal.
+If you choose the wrong installation method, the roof’s life will be minimal.

 In addition, the installation of a roof membrane requires compliance with safety regulations.
 For example, if we are talking about rolled modified bitumen roofs, they are usually mounted on a base heated with a torch.
 BUR installation usually involves the use of hot bitumen.
 It can be dangerous and traumatic as well.

-As we said above, there are environmental, health and fire hazards while installing mostly any roof membrane.
-Therefore, it is better to entrust the installation of the membrane roofing covering to professionals with the appropriate licenses, equipment and insurance.
+As mentioned above, installing most roof membranes involves environmental, health, and fire hazards.
+Therefore, it is better to entrust the installation of the membrane roofing covering to professionals with the appropriate licenses, equipment, and insurance.

 Let’s talk in more detail about the features of mounting single-ply membranes.
-They are usually supplied in the form of large sheets of material that are hermetically attached to each other on the roof surface.
+Usually, you’ll find them as large sheets of material hermetically attached to the roof surface.

-- Fully adhered method.
-In this case, the rolled or listed material is laid on an insulation layer, concrete or wooden substrates using proper adhesive agents.
-This installation method is the most financially expensive, but it is supposed to be the most reliable.
+- Fully adhered.
+In this case, The rolled or listed material is laying on an insulation layer, concrete or wooden substrates using proper adhesive agents.
+This installation method is the most financially expensive but is the most reliable.

 - Mechanically fastened.
-This installation method demonstrates maximum protection against uplifts, but does not guarantee 100% protection against leaks.
-In order to achieve better tightness, roofers use special non-penetrating fasteners.
+To achieve better tightness, roofers use special non-penetrating fasteners.
+This installation method demonstrates maximum protection against uplifts but does not guarantee 100% protection against leaks.

-The installation method depends on the roof area, type of the roof, chemical composition and features of membrane.
+The installation method depends on the roof area, type of roof, chemical composition, and membrane features.

-Single layer materials are divided into two groups: Thermoplastic (become elastic when heated and can be sealed by heat-welding) or Thermoset (can only be seamed with adhesives).
-PVC or TPO belong to the first group while EPDM is thermoset.
+Two groups of single-layer materials exist: Thermoplastic (which becomes elastic when heated and can be sealed by heat-welding) or Thermoset (which can only be seamed with adhesives).
+PVC or TPO belongs to the first group, while EPDM is Thermoset.

 Membrane Roofing Maintenance Tips

-A professionally installed roof membrane can last up to 30 years or more.
-However, membrane roofing must be inspected, maintained and repaired in a timely manner.
+A professionally installed roof membrane can last up to 30 years or more with prompt inspections, maintenance, and repairs.

 The thinner the layer of the roofing covering, the more frequently it is necessary to check the roof.
-In addition, it is recommended to inspect the roof after strong winds and heavy rains.
+In addition, inspect the roof after strong winds and heavy rains.

-If water collects on the roof surface, it is recommended to remove it within 48 hours after rain.
-If this phenomenon repeats, renovation of the roof frame may be required.
+If water collects on the roof surface, remove it within 48 hours after rain.
+If this phenomenon repeats, you may need to renovate the roof frame.

 Some roofing membrane materials are not-resistant to UV rays.
-Under the influence of sunlight, roofing membranes lose their elasticity, begin to crack, including in the places of seam joints.
+Under the influence of sunlight, roofing membranes lose their elasticity and begin to crack, including in the places of seam joints.

 In conclusion, roof membranes are a reliable and efficient choice for roofing systems.
-They offer numerous advantages, including durability, flexibility, and weather resistance, making them suitable for a wide range of applications.
-Whether you are building a new roof or replacing an old one, a roof membrane is a cost-effective solution that can provide long-lasting protection for your property.
-It is important to carefully consider your specific needs and budget when choosing a roof membrane, as well as hiring a qualified professional to ensure proper installation.
+They offer numerous advantages, including durability, flexibility, and weather resistance, making them suitable for various applications.
+Whether building a new roof or replacing an old one, a roof membrane is a cost-effective solution that can provide long-lasting protection for your property.
+It is essential to carefully consider your specific needs and budget when choosing a roof membrane and hiring a qualified professional to ensure proper installation.